ggutierrez545/AdventOfCode/README.md

-# AdventOfCode2023
+# Advent(ure) of Code
-My (likely terrible) C-only solutions to Advent of Code 2023!
+My (likely terrible) C-only solutions for Advent of Code 2023 & 2024!